Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 **Q.4.
 According to the talk what are the relationships between hands on science education tools and global health?**

-Next, familiarize yourself with the global community of Foldscope users here at [Microcosmos](https://microcosmos.foldscope.com/)
+Next, familiarize yourself with the global community of Foldscope users here at [Microcosmos(https://microcosmos.foldscope.com/)

-If you requested a fo

-nstructions for how to [build the foldscope](https://www.youtube.com/watch?v=RvZRO36IRYY).
-You will be doing this in class.
+**Putting your Foldscope together**

+If you requested the BIOE.80 Education Kit and have received your Foldscopes follow the video instructions on [Foldscope Tutorials](https://www.foldscope.com/tutorials) or the written instruction inside the Foldscope kit to assemble your microscope.
+You can also find additional videos on how to use your Foldscope from the website.

+If you didn't ask for a Foldscope, don't worry.
+You can still complete the problem set question without one.

+Build and bring your Foldscope to class on Monday and make sure to remember your answer to the Self-Assessment.
+Note: In previous years, this would take students between 30'-40'.